Breezes Beach Club: Our full report

 Please note, that during school holidays and Christmas and New Year, advanced booking is strongly advised here.

-For one of the larger properties we feature in Zanzibar, Breezes maintains a fair amount of Zanzibari character.
-With plenty of activities and facilities, it's an excellent choice for families and more active couples.
+For one of the larger properties we feature in Zanzibar, Breezes maintains a good amount of Zanzibari character.
+We have always found the service to be efficient and feel the property offers excellent value.
+With plenty of activities and facilities, it's a superb choice for families and more active couples.

-Ideal length of stay: Stay here for 4 to 5 nights to relax and take advantage of the great facilities.
+- Stay here for 4 to 5 nights to relax and take advantage of the great facilities.

-Directions: It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it's a further one hour by car to Breezes Beach Club.
+- It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it's a further one hour by car to Breezes Beach Club.